Get Your Free 2026 Vacation Guide

 Kat Hunter is at the helm of this craft cocktail bar, which boasts more than 400 bourbons.
 Her signature cocktail, The Heart of Darkness, is the only drink that can outsell their Old Fashioned.
 Bourbon opened just steps off the State House grounds and enjoys a mix of regulars and visitors for its fantastic plates and celebrated cocktail program.

 The Heart of Darkness was designed for Bourbon’s cigar enthusiasts.
 Hunter says when you get to the bottom of the glass, it should be just as good, which it is.
-As the drink gets closer to room temperature some of its flavors intensify whereas others move into the background.
+As the drink approaches room temperature, some of its flavors intensify, while others recede into the background.
 Its four ingredients—New Southern Revival Rye, Krupnik made with local honey, bitters and a smoke blend of hickory and clove—are stirred exactly 22 times.

 Order: The Heart of Darkness